MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-pick-items-for-warehouse-shipment.md

 ---
-title: Pick Items for Warehouse Shipment
+title: How to Pick Items for Warehouse Shipment | Microsoft Docs
-description: Learn about how to use the warehouse pick documents to create and process pick information prior to posting the warehouse shipment.
+description: When the location is set up to require warehouse pick processing as well as warehouse shipment processing, you use the warehouse pick documents to create and process pick information prior to posting the warehouse shipment.
+services: project-madeira
+documentationcenter: ''
 author: SorenGP
+ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2021
+ms.date: 10/01/2019
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: 7335c388efc48f3c9a04238e7727817f28a7757f
+ms.openlocfilehash: b136b5a1c06ee61313596f7613cb99fb4bf11e86
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: 02e704bc3e01d62072144919774f1244c42827e4
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 10/01/2019
-ms.locfileid: "8128703"
+ms.locfileid: "2313992"
 ---
 # <a name="pick-items-for-warehouse-shipment"></a>Pick Items for Warehouse Shipment
 When the location is set up to require warehouse pick processing as well as warehouse shipment processing, you use the warehouse pick documents to create and process pick information prior to posting the warehouse shipment.